Swart-lab/bleties/docs/milraa.md

 from the sequence alone where in the repeated sequence the physical cut occurred.

-Therefore, MILRAA does the following:
+For example, consider the following sequence containing an IES (upper case) surrounded by MDS (lower case), the junctions are indicated with the pipe character `|`:

+> gcgc|TAATGGTGCC|taatccgc (MDS + IES)
+> gcgc|----------|taatccgc (MDS only)
+> ----|TAATGGTGCC|-------- (IES inferred sequence)

+Notice the pointer sequence `TAAT` repeated in the left side in the IES, and to the right of the junction in the MDS.

+The first sequence (MDS + IES), when mapped onto the MDS sequence, would have the CIGAR string `4M10I8M`.

+However, it is also possible to map it another way, with the CIGAR string `8M10I4M`.
+The `TAAT` sequence now lies on the right side in the IES, and to the left of the junction in the MDS.
+The MDS + IES and MDS-only sequences have not changed, only our decision of where to place the junction of the inferred indel.

+> gcgctaat|GGTGCCTAAT|ccgc (MDS + IES)
+> gcgctaat|----------|ccgc (MDS only)
+> --------|GGTGCCTAAT|---- (IES inferred sequence)

+Because the insert is flanked by the repeated pointer sequence, alternative mappings of `5M10I7M`, `6M10I6M`, and `7M10I5M` are also possible.
+To deal with this ambiguity, MILRAA does the following:

- * If the putative IES indel is flanked by repeats, these are reported as putative pointer sequences.
+ * If the putative IES indel, as reported by the mapper's original output, is flanked by repeats, these are reported as putative pointer sequences, along with the original indel coordinates from the mapper.
- * If the mapper reports the indel with the rightmost pointer/TA in the IES region, then the coordinates are adjusted so that the leftmost pointer/TA lies in the IES region.
+ * If the mapper reports the indel with the pointer/TA on the right side in the IES region, then the coordinates are adjusted so that it lies in the left side in the IES.
  * If the putative pointer contains a "TA" sequence, this is reported as a possible TA junction, and the adjusted coordinates for this TA junction are reported.